vengi-voxel/vengi/docs/voxconvert/Examples.md

 This will export models 1, 2 and 4.

+Another option is to filter by node properties:

+`./vengi-voxconvert --filter-property propertyName:propertyValue --input infile.vox --output outfile.vox`

+Or by just checking whether a property is set - no matter which value:

+`./vengi-voxconvert --filter-property propertyName --input infile.vox --output outfile.vox`

+So every model node that has the node property `propertyName` set will get exported into `outfile.vox`.

+You can find all node properties by using `--dump`:

+`./vengi-voxconvert --dump --input infile.vox`

 ## Convert to mesh

 You can export your volume model into a gltf, obj, stl or ply (see [Formats](../Formats.md) for more options)